snowflakedb/ec2-plugin/EC2_MONITORING.md

-# EC2 Provisioning Monitoring

-This feature provides real-time monitoring for AWS EC2 node provisioning issues by integrating with Snowhouse database using JDBC.

 ## Overview

 The monitoring system captures detailed information about EC2 provisioning attempts and sends them to a Snowhouse database for real-time analysis and alerting.
 This helps identify provisioning issues faster than relying on application logs and CloudTrail.